blackjack94/mathpedia/README.md

 _Feature #1 and #2_: These features are finished.
 Others are abandoned.

-_Feature #4 and #6_: Due to a specific reason, we'll only have _"one-topic"_ competitions.
+_Feature #4 and #6_: Due to a specific reason, we only have _"one-topic"_ competitions.
 In other words, we provide _"Combinatorics Round 6"_ or _"Algebra Round 10"_ only, not a _"Maths Round 12"_.
 Therefore:

 - Rankings table are divided into 4 sub-fields: **Algebra**, **Combinatorics**, **Geometry** and **Number Theory**.
 - A user may have many titles: **Combinatorics Grandmaster**, **Algebra Specialist**, etc.